jslowick/naia/3-People/Ostean Trade Consortium/Windspeakers/Windspeakers.md

 Spiritual and secretive members of one half of the [[Ostean Trade Consortium]].
 Recently they have been buying raw materials from [[Lanshire]] and many other Neutral Island-states.

+Mysterious and wealthy Island-state, has been buying resources from many of the other stronger states, particularly [[Lanshire]].  [[Windspeaker Islands (E)]] span both sides of the [[2-Oshanan Trench|Trench]], but many of their cities are east, while Forts and Ships are west.
+Winderspeakers are secretive and generally don't allow outsides close.